-We recommend most users maintain a single list and segment data and interest groups, as needed.
+We recommend most users maintain a single list and use groups and segments to target subscribers, as needed.
 This helps keep your list clean, and your billing rate low, since monthly rates are based on your total subscriber count.
 Duplicate subscribers across multiple lists count toward your total subscriber count.

 Build a Campaign